quantifiedcode/python-anti-patterns/docs/readability/lambda_may_not_be_necessary.rst

 Summary
 -------

 The body of a lambda expression is just a function call on the same argument list as the lambda itself.
-The lambda is probably unnecessary.
+This lambda is probably unnecessary.
 Improve code readability by removing the lambda and calling the function directly on the argument list.

 Description
 -----------

 Lambda expressions enable you to create inline, anonymous functions.
 A lambda serves no purpose when it is just a call to a named function.
 It only makes the code harder to read.
+Remove the lambda and just call the function directly.

 Examples
 ----------